By: Christina Rosario on May 1st, 2022

 How is the flow of revenue in your healthcare practice these days?
-Or more precisely, how is your revenue cycle management progressing?
+Or more precisely, how is your revenue cycle management (RCM) progressing?

-Costs Include Time and Effort
+Costs are More Than Financial, They Include Time and Effort

 - Verify Insurance

 - Specify the Charge Entry

 - Conduct Follow-ups as Needed to Secure Payment

 - Manage Denials